-No. Just no. Anyone who is offering masseter Botox for vanity reasons is seriously not trained enough to understand the role of the muscles in mastication (chewing your food!).
+No. Just no. Anyone who is offering jawline slimming for vanity reasons is seriously not trained enough to understand the role of the muscles in mastication (chewing your food!).
 Check out my IG Live with with Gillian Murray an aesthetics complications expert, where we discuss this.

 Microneedling with BB Glow Cream Tint:

 I am not a fan of microneedling most things into the skin unless it’s been extensively tested, especially not pigments that accumulate there.
 Large scale microneedling of these products often causes prolonged immune responses.
 Just don’t.

 My weapon of choice!
 Everyone loves filler!
 If they are chosen well they will look awesome, they do am amazing job of restoring volume - if chosen and placed expertly.
 Fillers plump, support and rejuvenate.
 But, if they are chosen and placed badly, they will look awful!
 That’s just the way it is.
 Volume replacement needs a strategic approach.
 It’s all about placement, and it’s all about the skill of in the injector.
 A good injector will make people look brilliant with filler and done well it shouldn't look fake, in fact you wouldn't even know someone has it when done well.
 It should look very natural, very subtle and should be designed to enhance your features.
 I always say to patients who are scared of fillers, bad work is the work you see.
 My face is put together with filler and I think I look alright!